Formfeed-UK/nova-breadcrumbs/README.md

 ### Resource Methods

-You can override the default behaviour of the breadcrumbs package on a per resource basis by adding methods to your Nova Resource.
+You can optionally override the default behaviour of the breadcrumbs package on a per resource basis by adding methods to your Nova Resource.
 These methods should all return an instance of Breadcrumb or an array of Breadcrumb instances.

 - `groupBreadcrumb(NovaRequest $request, Breadcrumbs $breadcrumbs, Breadcrumb $groupBreadcrumb)` - Override the group breadcrumb for this resource
 - `indexBreadcrumb(NovaRequest $request, Breadcrumbs $breadcrumbs, Breadcrumb $indexBreadcrumb)` - Override the index breadcrumb for this resource